rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 #### 5.7 Extracting Data Objects

-Too Many Parameters

-issues

-It is really hard to remember which parameter is at which position,

-additional information will require you to add even more parameters

-introducing more mandatory data will even force you to change the parameter order
+Too Many Parameters issues: it is really hard to remember which parameter is at which position, additional information will require you to add even more parameters, introducing more mandatory data will even force you to change the parameter order

 Associative Arrays

-is therefore a good idea to replace any associative array structure with a data object

-them a really good tool for prototyping,
+Is a good idea to replace any associative array structure with a data object.
+They're a really good tool for prototyping

-real pain:

-no defined way to document array structures so the IDE will not be able to tell you which fields exist, what their purpose is and what type the fields expect.
+Real pain: no defined way to document array structures so the IDE will not be able to tell you which fields exist, what their purpose is and what type the fields expect.

-there is a high risk for typos.
+There is a high risk for typos.

-people will eventually add whatever they need at a single place
+People will eventually add whatever they need at a single place

-replace any associative array structure with a data object once the structure has stabilized a bit.
+Replace any associative array structure with a data object once the structure has stabilized a bit.

-Smooth Migration
+Smooth Migration:

-5.7.3.1 Create a New Method
+1. Create a New Method

-5.7.3.2 Dispatch Old Method To New
+2. Dispatch Old Method To New

-5.7.3.3 Change Use Case
+3. Change Use Case

-5.7.3.4 Iterate
+4. Iterate

 #### 5.8 Basic Refactoring Techniques: Extract Method